 Fire Chief Ealy will assume command of the West Memphis Fire Department effective Monday, January 4, 2021.
 His dedication to excellence, knowledge of the community, and most importantly, his relationships both inside the department and throughout the community will only further benefit the West Memphis Fire Department.

 West Memphis Fire Department

-The West Memphis Fire Department is a recognized leader and award-winning fire department, including being listed as one of the best fire departments in the country, according to a rating on public safety labeling the department ISO Class 1.
+A recognized leader and award-winning fire department that includes being listed as one of the best fire departments in the country, according to a rating on public safety labeling the department ISO Class 1.

 Out of more than 47,000 fire departments in the country, there are less than 300 departments with an ISO Class 1 rating.